pchhina/blogsite/content/projects/p8/index.md

 See the code [here](https://github.com/pchhina/drawapp) on Github.

 ## What did I learn?
-- Front-end skills including design, layout, typography
+- front-end skills including design, layout, typography
 - working with p5.js library
 - write image processing code

 ## What can be improved?
 - add undo feature
+- add a pencil tool